Sign up now!

 Grab your mates, register and even run as a team.

-· Confirmed course – Monash Freeway eastbound, start from Patterson Reserve 484 Auburn Road, Hawthorn VIC 3122 (‘Event Hub’).
+• Confirmed course – Monash Freeway eastbound, start from Patterson Reserve 484 Auburn Road, Hawthorn, VIC, 3122.

-· The participant event kit includes a Wings for Life World Run safety event t-shirt (RRP $40.00), a NEO Headlamp from Led Lenser (RRP $50.00), a space blanket and rain poncho.
+• Your participant race pack includes a Wings for Life World Run safety event t-shirt (RRP $40.00), a headlamp (RRP $50.00), a space blanket and rain poncho.

-· The event bib, t-shirt and headlamp must be worn by participants at all times on course.
+• The bib, t-shirt and headlamp must be worn at all times on course.

-· All participants must collect their bib and event kit on event day from the Event Hub.
-In order to collect the bib and event kit, participants will need to hand in a signed and completed Participant Disclaimer which will be emailed out on event week.
-Alternatively, participants can download the Participant Disclaimer here.
+• All participants must collect their race packs on event day at the event site.
+In order to collect your race pack you will need to hand in a signed and completed entry waiver which will be emailed to each participant on event week.

-• Once caught by the Catcher Car, participants will board buses back to the Event Hub – no exceptions!
+• Once caught by the Catcher Car, all participants will board a bus back to the Event Hub – no exceptions!
 Under no circumstances are participants to walk back along the course route or exit the course on foot.

 • At 8:00pm MCs will start sending waves per bib colour to the start line.
-Therefore, we recommend that participants arrive at the Event Hub at no later than 7:00pm.
+Therefore, we recommend that you arrive at the event hub at no later than 7:00pm.

 The Event Hub will be located at Patterson Reserve 484 Auburn Road, Hawthorn, VIC, 3122.